thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 ## Getting Help

-There are two ways to get help `help` or `dir`.
+Before we start understanding how to manipulate lists, we need to understand how to get help in Python.

-* `help` is a function which takes an argument and returns the documentation of the data type.
+* `help`: returns the documentation of the data type.
-* `dir` is a function which takes an argument and returns all the methods valid for that data type.
+* `dir`: returns all the methods valid for that data type.

-Both `help` and `dir` return help about the class of the object which is passed as an argument.
+Example:

 ```python
 help(1) # help about integer class.